‘Squad’ member Tlaib faces test in Michigan primary

 Tlaib, an unapologetic fighter and progressive with a national profile, noted that Trump signed into law a bill she sponsored to protect retirees’ pension benefits and that she has gotten amendments approved with bipartisan support.
 She also cited work creating neighborhood service centers to help residents throughout the district.

+Gregory Wilson, 64, who also voted at the church, cast his ballot for Jones.

+“I voted for Brenda Jones simply because I’ve done a little work with her because I’m a police chaplain,” he said.
+“With Rashida Tlaib, I’m probably not the best informed voter.”

-The winner of the primary will be the overwhelming favorite in November’s general election.
+The primary winner will be the overwhelming favorite in November’s general election.

-The race is not just about an older establishment figure challenging a young, more liberal activist but also the racial dynamics in the district.
-Jones, like more than half the district’s residents, is Black while Tlaib is Palestinian American.
+The race was not just about an older establishment figure challenging a young, more liberal activist but also the racial dynamics in the district.
+Jones, like more than half of the district’s residents, is Black while Tlaib is Palestinian American.

-Tlaib has a huge financial advantage over Jones, having raised more than $2 million.
-Jones was far outraised in 2018 but almost won, however.
-The four other candidates are now backing Jones, while Tlaib has been endorsed by unions, Bernie Sanders and House Speaker Nancy Pelosi.
+Tlaib had a huge financial advantage over Jones, having raised more than $2 million.
+Jones was far outraised in 2018 but she almost won.
+The four other candidates backed Jones, while Tlaib was endorsed by unions, Bernie Sanders and House Speaker Nancy Pelosi.

 Follow David Eggert at https://twitter.com/DavidEggert00